-- 1. Log into your router management page (see "Access your router management page" on page 10). - 2.
+- 1. Log into your router management page (see "Access your router management page" on page 9). - 2.
 Click on Advanced and click Setup, then click on Management. - 3.
 Review the setting on the Remote Management section.
-To save changes to this section, click Apply when finished.
-Commit your changes to the router by clicking on Apply/Discard Changes in the left-hand menu, and click Apply & Reboot. - Remote Control (via Internet): Click the drop-down list and select Enable to enable remote management or Disable to disable remote management. - Remote Port: Enter the port to assign remote access to the router.
+Click Apply to save settings - Remote Control (via Internet): Click the drop-down list and select Enable to enable remote management or Disable to disable remote management. - Remote Port: Enter the port to assign remote access to the router.
 It is recommended to leave this setting as 8080.